-Annandale has attracted vacationers and year-round residents alike since the late 1800’s.
-Beautiful surroundings and its proximity to the Twin Cities put what was then a small community on the map, luring visitors from the metro and beyond.
+Annandale has attracted vacationers, lake cottage owners, and year-round residents since the late 1800’s.
+Our beautiful surroundings and proximity to the Twin Cities put what was once a small community on the map, luring vacationers and cabin owners from the metro and beyond.

 The village was originally named Abbeyville, but a new name had to be chosen when applying for a post office permit revealed there was already an Abbeyville in Minnesota.
 Several stories exist for how the name Annandale was chosen.
 The first was that it was named after Annie, the sweetheart of James Pratt, the man who platted Annandale in 1886.
 Another version was that a poster for performer Lizzy Annandale was hanging in a window the decision was being made, or that the community was named after the Annan River in Scotland.
 Regardless of how it was chosen, Annandale was incorporated in 1888 with 187 citizens and held its first Fourth of July celebration the following year, in 1889.

 The Minneapolis and Pacific Railroad, later called the Soo Line, was an important factor in Annandale’s early prosperity, providing transportation before there were decent roads.
 Silver Creek, French Lake and Fairhaven were all larger than Annandale before the railroad passed them by.
 Our lakes made our community a popular resort area in the early 1900’s.
 Vacationers traveled by train, and later car, to spend time at cabins and resorts on area waters.
 Arrow shaped signs pointed the way and boasted our “50 resorts and 30 lakes.”
 During that era, resorts rented cabins with meals and boat rentals for as little as $5 a day.